Linux vs Unix

 You will not get frequent updates, thus making bug fixes late.

-It comes with supports for almost all file systems and can be used across operating systems
+It comes with support for almost all file systems and can be used across operating systems

-Unix OS mostly comes with the support for two or perhaps three file systems
+Unix OS mostly comes with support for two or perhaps three file systems

 It is one of the preferred OS that is available for cloud deployment and data centers